myooker/remote-tag-editor/README.md

 <img src="frontend/logo.svg" align="right" height="75px"></a>
 # Remote Tag Editor

-WIP
+Work in progress - not stable yet (especially change history), expect some funny bugs.

+Remote Tag Editor is a self-hosted music metadata editor that you run with Docker and access from your browser.
+It supports tag normalization, multi-valued tag, and change history with undo.

 # Features

-TODO:
-- [x] Tag normalization (unified tag names)
+- Multi-valued editing
-- [ ] Change history
+- Change history

-- Edit multi-valued tags
+- Remote file upload
-- Easy to setup
+- Easy setup
-- Upload files to remote server
+- Browser-based

 # Building